Vonage-Community/video-api-web-samples/README.md

 1. Clone this repository.

-2. Edit the config.js file and set the values for `APPLICATION_ID`, `SESSION_ID`, and `TOKEN`:
+2. Edit the config.js file and set the value of `SAMPLE_SERVER_BASE_URL` to the URL of a copy of our [Learninv Video Sample Server](https://github.com/Vonage-Community/sample-video-node-learning_server/).
+If you do not have a copy of the sample server running, some demos may allows you to set values for `APPLICATION_ID`, `SESSION_ID`, and `TOKEN`:

 > Do we have a way to generate the session Id and token from the Vonage dashboard?

-   To do this, log into your [Vonage Account](https://dashboard.nexmo.com), and either create a new project or use an existing project.
-Then go to your project page and scroll down to the **Project Tools** section.
-From there, you can generate a session ID and token manually.
-Use the project’s Application ID along with the session ID and token you generated.
+   To do this, log into your [Vonage Account](https://dashboard.nexmo.com), and head to the [Video Playground](https://tools.vonage.com/video/playground/) located under "Developer Tools" > "Video" > "Playground."
+Here you can configure options for a new video session, and get values for the Application ID, Session ID, and Token.

 **Important notes:**